eylonmiz22/ComputerVision/README.md

 </p>

 This repository includes some projects in the field of Computer Vision.
-Each project has its relevant description given by a pdf file, inside the current repository.
+Each project has its relevant description given by a pdf file, inside this current repository.

-**Programming Languages:** Python.
+## Requirements

+* Python3

+* Pytorch